Nsidibeopel/Git-Project/README.md

 Git is a distributed version control system which enables the sharing of source code and tracking changes made to source code.
 This can be achieved by

-creating a git repository, initializing it, committing any changes made, and even creating branches.
+Creating a git repository, initialising it, committing any changes made, and even creating branches.
 Github, on the other hand, is a web-based platform.

-Repositories created on git are hosted on GitHub such that they become accessible over the internet, which fosters collaboration because remote teams can now view, update and
+Repositories created on git are hosted on GitHub such that they become accessible over the internet, which fosters collaboration because remote teams can now view, update, and

-make changes to the same repositories.
+Make changes to the same repositories.

 To remotely host the local git repository on GitHub, you need to create an account on GitHub.
-After creating an account successfully, I push my local Git repository to my GitHub
+After creating an account successfully, I push my local Git repository to my GitHub.

 By taking the following steps

 Step 1.
 Create a new repository on GitHub named RemoteGitHub-Practice.
-See the screenshot below
+See the screenshot below.

 ![GitHub Repo Created](https://github.com/Nsidibeopel/Git-Project/assets/143354400/9844e9ef-6135-43bb-a2ca-42c9acd68bd5)